 At the end of March 2023, 20.7% of EWI's portfolio was in unlisted securities, some of which are discussed from page 14 onwards.
 The board and the manager believe that for EWI to gain access to immature entrepreneurial companies, increasingly it must look to purchase private as well as listed companies.
-The reason being that technological advances have lowered the initial capital requirement needed to establish and scale many companies, in its view.
+The reason being that technological advances have lowered the initial capital requirement needed to establish and scale many companies.

-It comments that the quantum of funding available to promising private companies is considerable and that entrepreneurs may never need to turn to public markets for growth capital.
-Instead, they might choose to use an IPO as a means to provide liquidity for backers once the business is large and mature.
+The quantum of funding available to promising private companies is considerable.
+Entrepreneurs may never need to turn to public markets for growth capital, instead choosing to use an IPO as a means to provide liquidity for backers once the business is large and mature.